ayangd/oc-automate_everything/README.md

 ![Minecraft Version](https://img.shields.io/badge/minecraft%20version-1.12.2-green.svg) [![Discord](https://img.shields.io/discord/593706016156286979.svg?color=%237289da&logo=discord&logoColor=white)](https://discord.gg/YxHGxVs)

+> # Notice
+> The project's current state is broken.
+I'm planning to remake it, but it'll take me some time to make the new one.
+Some of the project's file is still useful, and can be used.
+But the one in the subprojects can be used independently.

 # oc-automate_everything
 Minecraft opencomputers project.
 Aimed for automating everything in a system.\
 Starting from a robot and a computer, then they expand themselves into an unlimited resource generator!